On the Non-decoupling of Supervised Fine-tuning and Reinforcement Learning in Post-training: Conclusion

 \section{Conclusion}

 Our analysis of the two canonical post-training pipelines shows that supervised fine-tuning and reinforcement learning are inherently coupled: whichever order is adopted, the second stage degrades the performance achieved by the first.
-Theoretical guarantees suggest that this loss is a consequence of optimizing mismatched objectives.
+We establish this through complementary theoretical lenses: distributional analysis via KL divergence gives nonnegativity of the degradation, while the PL condition yields explicit quadratic bounds that scale with parameter displacement.
+Our results further reveal that: (i) the coupling damage grows quadratically with RL duration whereas reward improvement grows at most linearly, implying the existence of an optimal stopping point; (ii) gradient near-orthogonality between SFT and RL objectives is a consequence of spectral concentration in different parameter subspaces; and (iii) the non-decoupling threshold identifies precisely when RL can (or cannot) improve SFT performance.
 Empirical results on the Qwen3-0.6B model corroborate these guarantees, revealing abrupt degradation in either cross-entropy or reward when the transition occurs.
-We hope that these theoretical insights will inform the development of new training strategies that better balance memorization and generalization to build more capable models.
+We hope that these theoretical insights will inform the development of new training strategies, such as gradient surgery, landscape-aware scheduling, or joint optimization, that better balance memorization and generalization to build more capable models.
+Recognizing non-decoupling could reduce post-training compute by eliminating destructive RL steps, lowering both carbon emissions and development barriers.